The UCAS Personal Statement

 - Don’t leave it to the last minute.
 This is an important document, and you must ensure that it is written to the very best of your ability, including all relevant information within the UCAS character limit.

 Your personal statement can make or break your UCAS university application.
 It is therefore vitally important that each individual student has ownership of this.
-At Education Adviser Ltd we don’t write the Personal Statement on behalf of the student, but we do give expert and experienced advice and guidance.
+At Education Advisers Ltd we don’t write the Personal Statement on behalf of the student, but we do give expert and experienced advice and guidance.

-Please contact Steven, our Senior Educational Consultant, at steven@educationadvisers.co.uk / +44(0)1622 813870 to discuss how Education Advisers Ltd can support your pathway to university.
+Please contact Fiona, our Academic Director, at fiona@educationadvisers.co.uk / +44 303 003 2259 to discuss how Education Advisers Ltd can support your pathway to university.